MichaelWitt/Codebase-Walkthrough/README.md

-# Codebase-Walkthrough
+# User-Authentification

-Welcome to my Codebase Walkthrough!
-Here I will give you a deeper understanding of how a full-stack application is put together and operates.
+Welcome to User Authentification!
+Here I will give you a deeper understanding of how a full-stack application is put together and operates, starting with user creation, authentification, and login.
 Cheers!

 ## Project Details

-Welcome to my Codebase Walkthrough!
+Welcome to the user login application!

-Details
+If you want to learn how to create a secure user login and authentification, this is the place to the start.
+Using various technologies, a database, server, and more, you can create a simple login feature to meet your needs.
+The possibilities are endless.

 Thanks for stopping in!
-I look forward to working together to make the present and future a better place.

 ## Application

-Codebase Walkthrough:
+User Authentification:

 ## Build Details

-This application was developed using:
+This application was developed using: MySql, Node.js, Passport, Express, Bcrypt, Sequelize, JavaScript, HTML, CSS, and more!

 ## Repository & Preview

-View the repository at: https://github.com/MichaelWitt/Codebase-Walkthrough
+View the repository at: https://github.com/MichaelWitt/User-Authentification

 Preview: ![Screenshot](./public/img/User-Authentification.png)
 Demo: ![Screenshot](./public/img/Login-Demo.png)